 This creamy vintage lime Jello salad has bright flavor and is fun to serve!
 Our family lovingly refers to it as green Jello salad and it is coming to you from my great-grandma’s recipe box.

-This gelatin salad is a vintage favorite.
+This pineapple lime jello salad is a vintage favorite recipe.
 It is creamy and filled with bits of pineapple.
-Of course the lime jello holds it all together.
+Of course the lime gelatin holds it all together.

 Make it in a big dish and serve it by the spoonful or chill it in small molds for an extra fun presentation.
 My great-grandma loved it and I have a feeling you will too!

 It was hard to decide who to give credit to for this recipe.
 My great-grandma got it from her mom (my great-great-grandma of dutch apple cake fame).

 But my dad and his siblings remember it as something their grandma would make for family gatherings.
 Apparently this one was a particular favorite of my uncle Mike.
 I can see why, it really is pretty tasty.